Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Conclusion

 \section{Conclusion}

 In this work, we introduce the self-supervision technique to OSR problems.
 We provide experiments across different image datasets to measure the benefits of the pre-training step for OSR problems.
 Moreover, we have presented a novel method: Detransformation Autoencoder (DTAE) for self-supervision.
-The proposed method engages in learning the representations that invariant to the transformations of the input data.
+The proposed method engages in learning the representations that are invariant to the transformations of the input data.
 We evaluate the pre-trained model with both classification and representation loss functions.
 The experiments on several standard image datasets show that the proposed method significantly outperforms the baseline methods and other self-supervision techniques.
-Our analysis indicates that DTAE can yield representations that contain more target class information and less transformation information than RotNet.
+Our analysis indicates that DTAE can yield representations that contain some target class information even without class labels.